AlecRosenbaum/cs1653-2017fa-alr152-aap75-amg215/reports/phase-3.md

 * Normal client log in after password change
 * C -> S: `<requests token>, password`
 * S -> C: `<token>`

+#### Argument

+The suggested protocol gives a base level of protection against unauthorized clients attempting to access the file system illegitimately.
+By having the group server create a random password and forcing the administrator to directly communicate it to the authorized client in person (It should also be noted that the communication between the administrator and the group server are secured as well, as noted in T4) there are few ways for an attacker to obtain the random password.
+As for the authorized client's permeant password, as for all password based security systems, part of the responsibility lies on the client to create a password that cannot be easily guessed by an attacker.

 ### T2 - Token Modification/Forgery